 Data Acquisition:

-Using the USGS Earth Explorer portal (http://earthexplorer.usgs.gov), we downloaded level 1 imagery from Landsat 5 TM, Landsat 7 ETM, and Landsat 8 OLI.
-We looked for the earliest imagery available with Landsat 5 to establish what the site contained prior to any restoration work.
-Then we sought pre-scan line corrector malfunction Landsat 7 and the most recent Landsat 8 imagery to show the changes before and after the Bolsa Chica wetlands were reintroduced to tidal influences in 2006.
-We sought images from dry months (August and September mainly) in order to minimize the effects of recent rainfall on water extent.
+Using the USGS Earth Explorer portal, we downloaded level 1 imagery for Landsat 5 TM, Landsat 7 ETM+, and Landsat 8 OLI.
+Landsat 5 was used to establish baseline data and what the site contained prior to any restoration work.
+Then Landsat 7 pre-scan line corrector error and the most recent Landsat 8 imagery were acquired to show the changes before and after the Bolsa Chica restoration efforts, with emphasis on a change detection analysis when the wetlands were reintroduced to tidal influences in 2006.
+Images from dry months, mainly August and September, were used in order to minimize the effects of rainfall on water extent maps.

 Another source of imagery for this project was AVIRIS, the hyper-spectral instrument on board NASA’s ER-2 aircraft.
 Images including the Bolsa Chica wetlands are available from several passes the ER-2 made over Southern California in 2014 and 2015.
-We were able to access and download them from the AVAIRIS Flight Locator Tool on the Jet Propulsion Laboratory website (http://aviris.jpl.nasa.gov/alt_locator/).
+These datasets were accessed and downloaded from the AVAIRIS Flight Locator Tool on the Jet Propulsion Laboratory website.

-To supplement the Landsat and AVIRIS imagery, we also acquired imagery from the United States Department of Agriculture Farm Service Agency’s National Agriculture Imagery Program (NAIP).
-The resolution of this imagery is 1-meter, allowing us to see the study site in closer detail.
-The imagery acquired is from 2005 and 2014.
+To supplement the Landsat and AVIRIS imagery, the United States Department of Agriculture Farm Service Agency’s National Agriculture Imagery Program (NAIP) was utilized.
+The resolution of this imagery is 1-meter, allowing the study site to be seen in closer detail.
+This imagery was acquired from 2005 and 2014.

 Data Processing:

-All Landsat images required compositing of the Red, Green, Blue, and near infrared bands, which was done in utilizing ArcMap 10.3 software.
-Also in ArcMap, all imagery from Landsat 7 and 8 was sharpened using the higher resolution panchromatic band.
-It was then possible to calculate the Normalized Difference Vegetation Index (NDVI), using ArcMap’s Image Analysis tools.
+All Landsat images required compositing the Red, Green, Blue, and near-infrared bands, which was done utilizing ArcMap 10.3.
+Also, within this same software, all imagery from Landsat 7 and 8 was sharpened using the higher resolution panchromatic band.
+It was then possible to calculate the Normalized Difference Vegetation Index (NDVI), using the Image Analysis tools.

 All AVIRIS images were preprocessed for radiance and reflectance using ENVI 5.1 software.
 Also in ENVI, we classified the images to show various vegetation types, as well as the extent of water features.
 [Further processing with AVIRIS remains to be determined.]

 The NAIP imagery does not require any processing.
-The format it was downloaded in was three band (red, green, blue) GeoTIFF file.
+The format it was downloaded in was a three-band—red, green, blue—GeoTIFF file.

 Data Analysis:

-Each set of two before and after Landsat images were compared using Raster Calculator in ArcMap.
-We were able to create a new image showing the change in NDVI for each pixel over time to show where vegetation has increased due to the restoration efforts, and where it has been supplanted by water.
+Each set of before-and-after Landsat images were compared using Raster Calculator in ArcMap.
+This created a new image showing the change in NDVI for each pixel over time to show where vegetation has increased due to the restoration efforts and where it has been supplanted by water.

-In order to create before and after land cover maps, we created a land-use layers for each year being compared in ArcMap.
-Utilizing the 1984 Landsat and 2002 and 2014 NAIP imagery for reference, polygons representing vegetation, water, bare ground, and man-made features were drawn around the four different types of areas in each year.
+In order to create before and after land cover maps, a land-use layer for each year being compared in ArcMap was generated.
+Utilizing the 1984 Landsat and 2002/ 2014 NAIP imagery for reference, polygons representing vegetation, water, bare ground, and man-made features were drawn around the four different types of areas in each year.
 A finished map was created for each year, to be utilized by our project partner in their educational materials.
 In addition, each year’s land use layers and aerial imagery was combined into an interactive web map using open-source software called Leaflet.
 This web map will be featured on the project partner’s website.

 The pre-processed AVIRIS images were classified using ENVI.
 Due to the quantity of bands in AVIRIS images, it can detect different types of vegetation better than most other sensors.
 A detailed land cover map for 2015 was created in ArcMap using the classification results.
-This detailed map’s purpose is to allow the project partner to assess vegetation in areas inaccessible by land, and to establish a baseline against which future changes can be compared.
+This detailed map’s purpose is to allow the project partner to assess vegetation in inaccessible areas, and to establish a baseline against which future changes can be compared.

 IV.
 Results & Discussion